Catel/Catel.Docs/src/vnext/catel-mvvm/commands-events/asynchronous-commands.md

 Commands in MVVM are a very precious good.
 Actually, MVVM can't exist without them because they allow a developer to bind to a method (that's actually all an *ICommand* implementation is).
 However, sometimes it is required to create asynchronous commands.
 Starting with Catel 3.1, the *AsynchronousCommand* is introduced.

-With the *AsynchronousCommand*, it is possible to create a command that executes a method in the background without blocking the UI thread.
+With the `AsynchronousCommand`, it is possible to create a command that executes a method in the background without blocking the UI thread.
 It is possible to report progress to the UI thread.

+@alert info
 Want to use async methods?
-Use the *TaskCommand*
+Use the `TaskCommand`
+@end

 ## Creating the command

-The *AsynchronousCommand* can be used the same as the the regular *Command* class.
+The `AsynchronousCommand` can be used the same as the the regular `Command` class.
 The command must be constructed like this:

 ```
 CancelableAsyncCommand = new AsynchronousCommand(OnCancelableAsyncCommand, () => !CancelableAsyncCommand.IsExecuting);
 ```

-The second parameter is the *CanExecute* delegate, and this example does not allow multiple executions of the same command at the same time.
+The second parameter is the `CanExecute` delegate, and this example does not allow multiple executions of the same command at the same time.

 ## Running the command

-Running the command is the same as the regular *Command* class.
+Running the command is the same as the regular `Command` class.
 The view can simply bind to the command like the code below:

 ```
 <Button Command="{Binding CancelableAsyncCommand}" Content="Execute Command" />